 What has your experience been like as an indie author?

 It’s been a roller coaster, that’s for sure.
-My writing life has settled down for the most part, but the first year after publishing my debut novel was total insanity.
-I had no idea what I was doing and I relied heavily on the experiences of other indies (for better or for worse).
-I made a lot of mistakes, but that’s part of the learning process.
-And then Transient got optioned for a movie and soldiered into development, which sent my world into overdrive for a time.
-I came out the other end with a revamped perspective.
-As a result, my authorship and expectations are much more in balance these days.
+The first year after publishing my debut novel was total insanity.
+I had no idea what I was doing and relied heavily on the experiences of other indies (for better or for worse).
+I made a lot of mistakes, but that’s part of the learning curve.
+Then out of nowhere, Transient got optioned for a movie and landed in development, which sent my world into overdrive for a time.
+Things have quieted since then, thank goodness.
+It’s still a wild ride, but I have settled into a more comfortable groove.

 What was the best money you ever spent as a writer?